BrunoComitre/docker-resource-inventory/Course Docker from Zero to Mastery - Demystified Containerization/README.md

 Where:
     - RUN : Executes commands when the container is being assembled.
 Used to install programming languages ​​or programs.
 Note:
-    - Each RUN instruction creates a new layer
+    - Each RUN instruction creates a new layer.
 Example:
     RUN apt-get update
 ```